saphcarter/animle/README.md

         Number of failed tests: 0
         Number of tests aborted due to previous errors: 0

 *If you read inside the chrome_test.py file, there are notes of how you can break the code so that exceptions are thrown and handled.
 This demonstrates what is outputted when the tests are unsuccessful (and that exceptions do not force the program to fail)
+##### Selenium Script w/ Chrome
 There is also a selenium python script w/ firefox driver that has the same requirements and is also not an isolated test class so we do not add things to the database here either.
 Follow the same steps for the chrome_test.py file but these changes
 2. From a seperate terminal (we used WSL) run:

         flask_app$ python3 selenium/firefox_test.py
 *Inside firefox_test.py file there are also notes on how you can break the code so that exceptions are thrown and handled.
 This demonstrates what is outputted when the tests are unsuccessful (and that exceptions do not force the program to fail)

 ### Commitlogs & Review from contributing students